-But rifles, while more important than pistols, were not the only things that made the battles, skirmishes, and outright massacres so one-sided.
+But rifles, while more numerous and effective at distance than handguns, were not the only things that made the battles, skirmishes, and outright massacres so one-sided.
 Moro cottas (fortifications) were open topped; fused American artillery with shells that exploded over the enemy’s heads forced the Moros and their families to abandon their strongholds or die.
 American machine guns also took their toll on the Moros.
 Similarly, rapid-fire British small arms and longer range artillery laid waste to the “Dervishes” at the contemporaneous Battle of Omdurman in the Sudan.
 In both conflicts, some of the indigenous troops had rifles, but others had spears and swords.
 In both, the stronger colonial power did take some losses.

 Individual soldiers who are sent to fight and quite possibly die have little control over the technology they are issued, or that of their enemies.
 They want to go home to their own families and cannot be blamed for wanting to be on the winning side, or even for wanting to win by a large margin with fewer “friendly” casualties.
 American soldiers in the Philippines and British soldiers in the Sudan sometimes reported in diaries and memoirs being sickened by the one-sided nature of their battles (read, for example, Churchill’s The River War), but they were still grateful to have been on the giving, rather than the receiving, end of machine gun and artillery fire.

-While American solider are now required by law to refuse to obey orders that intentionally and exclusively target civilians, soldiers have never had much control over the grand strategy employed by their leaders.
+While American soliders are now required by law to refuse to obey orders that intentionally and exclusively target civilians, soldiers have never had much control over the grand strategy employed by their leaders.

 It is possible, for example, that an extended siege might have eventually have starved the Tausug Moro defenders and their families out of the mountaintop craters of Bud Dajo.